CG-AA/Wool/README.md

 ## Building

+Run `scripts/setup.sh` to install dependencies and build the example and test binaries.
+This will create `example` and `tests/send_message_test`.

 This library uses libcurl and nlohmann::json.
 On Ubuntu you can install them with:

 ```bash
 sudo apt-get install libcurl4-openssl-dev nlohmann-json3-dev
 ```

-Compile the example program using:
+You can also compile the example program manually using:

 ```bash
 g++ -std=c++17 example.cpp Wool.cpp -o example -lcurl